 It would have been great to get more content and a little more backstory on the people in the film, as well as featuring some additional pandas.
 I feel this documentary could have easily been extended with more content.

 This is a fantastic choice for the kids and family.
 I can’t see why this wouldn’t appeal to everyone.
-It would be great to see more of these films produced by these companies.
-The production quality is top-level and the narration by actress Kristen Bell was very pleasant and fitting with the narrative of the story.
+It would be great to see more of these documentaries produced by bigger studios.
+The production quality is top-level and the narration by actress Kristen Bell was in sync with the narrative of the story.

 We should do all we can to support the preservation of these animals, as they are becoming endangered along with countless other ones.
 Films like this can inform and bring light to these beloved creatures.
 We commercialize lots of these beautiful animals, but their real-life existence is the most important part we should focus on.